 She is a highly cited scholar who has published over 90 articles in journals in interdisciplinary journals such as the Proceedings of National Academies of Sciences, Nature Human Behaviour, the American Journal of Epidemiology, and Social Science and Medicine.
 She has been Principal Investigator and Co-Investigator on multiple large grants from the U.S. National Institutes of Health on topics including the role of infections and immunity in health inequalities and social and population science approaches to the microbiome.
-She is currently an elected member of the Population Association of America (PAA) Board of Directors and on the Editorial Board of the flagship journal Demography.
+She is a former member of the Population Association of America (PAA) Board of Directors and currently on the Editorial Board of the flagship journal Demography.
+In 2022, she was awarded the Clifford C. Clogg Award for Mid-Career Achievement by the PAA.

 Research Areas: Population Health, Biodemography, Social Determinants of Health